corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 I think this gets most of the important bits right.

-## The builder pattern is the deluxe version
+## Builder Pattern for the Really Complex Cases

 Sometimes even the options struct is too noisy, often when construction requires validation or conversion.